Ernest Savignano: All-around athlete at Brown

 Known as "one of the most versatile athletes in Brown's history", Savignano played football, basketball, baseball, hockey, and track.
 Expanding his varsity athletic career beyond football, he played catcher for the varsity baseball team and guard for the varsity basketball team.
 Savignano earned eight varsity letters in the three sports during his time at Brown.
 In 1971, the school inducted him into their Hall of Fame.

 Military service during World War II

 After graduating from Brown in 1942, Savignano joined the U.S. Marines Corps Reserve.
 Receiving a commission as a lieutenant and then a promotion to captain, he served in the Pacific Theatre of World War II.
 Savignano commanded the Marine squadron on board the U.S.S.
-Alaska during the battle of Battle of Okinawa and the Battle of Iwo Jima.
-Following the war, he served at the headquarters of the Western U.S. Pacific Fleet in Tsingtao, China.
+Alaska during the Battle of Okinawa and the Battle of Iwo Jima.
+Following the war, he served at the headquarters of the Western U.S. Pacific Fleet in Qingdao, China.